wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 }
 ```

-Congratulation, your Rails api is now ready to use.
+Congratulation, your Rails API is now ready to use.

-In the next article we will create a basic frontend client to use this API from and after this one we'll go over how to handle authentification with Devise and JSON web tokens.<br /> Until then feel free to experiment with your newly acquired skill of course !
+In the next article we will create a basic frontend client to use this API from and after this one we'll go over how to handle authentication with Devise and JSON web tokens.<br /> Until then feel free to experiment with your newly acquired skill of course !

 Cheers !